hmazelier/Arcus/README.md

 # Arcus
-Base toolkit for iOS/macOS apps architecture.
+Base toolkit for reactive iOS/macOS  apps architecture.
 Currently under active development.

+> Heavily inspired by ReactorKit and RxFlow.

+Relies on RxSwift and, temporarly, on RxCocoa.

+Currently no doc, only some examples and UTs.